Kesha: 2014–2016: Lawsuit and personal struggles

 In January 2014, Kesha checked into a rehabilitation center for bulimia nervosa and began to work on her third studio album.
 After rehab, she switched to using her birth name, Kesha, rather than her previous moniker, Ke$ha.
-In her August 2014 Teen Vogue cover interview, Kesha revealed she recorded 14 new songs while in rehab.
+In her 2014 Teen Vogue cover interview, Kesha revealed she recorded 14 new songs while in rehab.
 In June 2014, Kesha claimed a seat as an expert in the American television singing competition Rising Star, alongside Brad Paisley and Ludacris.
 In October 2014, Kesha sued producer Dr. Luke for sexual assault and battery, sexual harassment, gender violence, emotional abuse, and violation of California business practices which had occurred over 10 years working together.
 The lawsuit went on for nearly a year before Kesha sought a preliminary injunction to release her from Kemosabe Records.
 On February 19, 2016, New York Supreme Court Justice Shirley Kornreich ruled against this request.
-On April 6, 2016, Kornreich dismissed the case, saying that even if the allegations of sexual assault were accepted as true, the five-year statute of limitations had run out on the two most specific rape allegations, one occurring in 2005 and the other in 2008.
+On April 6, 2016, Kornreich dismissed the case, saying that even if the allegations of sexual assault were accepted as true, the five-year statute of limitations had run out on the two most specific rape allegations; one occurring in 2005 and the other in 2008.

 On August 4, 2015, Kesha signed with American performance rights organization SESAC Inc. Kesha guest starred in the second season of the U.S. television series Jane the Virgin, which aired on October 12, 2015.
 The singer played Annabelle, the show's protagonist's hostile neighbor.
 In December 2015, Kesha revealed that she had formed a country music and classic rock-influenced band called Yeast Infection and performed a live show with the band in Nashville on December 23.